HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/web/httpsproxy.md

-# How to configure nginx as HTTPS proxy with subdomains
+# Configure nginx as HTTPS proxy with subdomains

 --8<-- "keepmngtURLcaution1.md"